Which Business Credit Cards Do Not Report Personal Credit?

 American Express doesn’t report positive activity to the consumer credit bureaus, but it does report negative activity.
 In other words, you can harm your personal credit with it by making mistakes like missing payments or defaulting.

-However, if you’re confident you can use your credit card responsibly, American Express offers an impressive suite of accounts.
+However, if you’re confident you can use your credit card responsibly and maintain reasonable credit utilization, American Express offers an impressive suite of accounts.
 For example, the Blue Business Cash Card is one of the best options.

 The introductory bonus is also attractive.
-It lets you earn a $250 statement credit after you spend $5,000 in your first six months plus you can earn another $250 if you spend an additional $10,000 within the first year.
+It lets you earn a $250 statement credit after you spend $3,000 in your first three months.

-For example, the Hilton Honors Business Card costs $95 per year and offers a whopping 150,000 Hilton Honors bonus points plus a free night’s stay when you spend $4,000 in your first three months of card ownership.
+For example, the Hilton Honors Business Card costs $195 per year and offers a whopping 150,000 Hilton Honors bonus points plus a free night’s stay when you spend $8,000 in your first six months of card ownership.

 Bank of America

-Bank of America is one of the few business credit card issuers that won’t report account activity to any consumer credit bureau.
-That makes it one of the safest bets for those looking to build business credit without risking their personal credit score.
+Bank of America used to be one of the few business credit card issuers that didn’t report account activity to any of the consumer credit bureaus.
+Unfortunately, that’s recently changed.

 For example, Bank of America’s best cash-back card is the Business Advantage Unlimited Cash Rewards Mastercard.

-It offers 1.5% cash back on all purchases plus a $300 bonus when you spend $3,000 in the first 90 days.
+It offers 1.5% cash back on all purchases plus a $300 bonus for spending $4,000 in the first 90 days.
 You’ll also get nine billing cycles with no interest on your purchases.

 Alaska’s Famous Companion Fare bonus lets you purchase a second roundtrip ticket alongside your own for just $122, even when the fare would have been much higher.